lyndon025/playtested/src/content/article/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-01-an-innovative-turn-based-combat-with-mechs-first-impressions-phantom-brigade
+title: An innovative turn-based combat with Mechs! | First Impressions - Phantom Brigade
+game: Phantom Brigade
 description: Set in a dystopian future, the game puts players in the shoes of a team of customizable mech pilots fighting against a powerful military.
 This team is the titular Phantom Brigade.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-0.avif
+  - /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-1.avif
+  - /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-2.avif
+  - /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-3.avif
+  - /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-4.avif
+  - /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-5.avif
+  - /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-6.avif
+  - /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-7.avif
 pubDate: 2023-03-01
 tags:
   - indie
   - pc
   - phantom-brigade
   - rpg
   - strategy
   - taptap
 thumb: /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-0.avif
-title: An innovative turn-based combat with Mechs! | First Impressions - Phantom Brigade
-game: Phantom Brigade
-gallery:
-- /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-0.avif
-- /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-1.avif
-- /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-2.avif
-- /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-3.avif
-- /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-4.avif
-- /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-5.avif
-- /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-6.avif
-- /images/reviews/legacy/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-7.avif
 ---

 Set in a dystopian future, the game puts players in the shoes of a team of customizable mech pilots fighting against a powerful military.
 This team is the titular Phantom Brigade.

 Phantom Brigade is turn-based, but it is also real-time, combining the best of both worlds.
 The tactical aspect of turn-based combat is mixed with the cinematic and high octane appeal of real-time battles.
 The overall feel of the gameplay, despite being a mixed strategy genre, feels VERY similar to the modern XCOM games.